So how can you reduce the chances of this affecting you?

-- Consider pro forma sales for first order, this is normal business practice.
-New customers have to build up a credit rating with you.
+- Consider pro forma sales.
+This means sending your invoice before you deliver your goods or services to a customer for first orders.
+This is normal business practice.
+New customers need to build up a credit rating with you.

 - Provide regular statements and keep in touch with your customers.